anataliocs/tdxmain/README.md

 This is an open-source project for the Theta Delta Chi Rho Triton Alumni Association at VCU.

-You can view the live site here:  https://www.vcutdx.com
+You can view the live site here:  https://www.tdxvcu.com

+This project is built with Grails, Angular JS, jQuery and Twitter Bootstrap.
+It is hosted on Heroku and uses Cloud Flare.

 Please contact anataliocs@gmail.com for any questions or concerns.